Argonne Eclipse Fest

 Imagine disappearing right as you reach the high point of your day.
 Argonne will celebrate the upcoming solar eclipse with Argonne Eclipse Fest, held on Monday, August 21, 2017, from 12:30 to 1:30 p.m. outside the Building 213 Cafeteria.

 The rare solar eclipse will cross the contiguous United States, creating a “path of totality” from Oregon to South Carolina.
 Join us during this exciting day of science and natural phenomena to view and enjoy the solar eclipse.
 ISO 12312-2 compliant “Eclipse glasses,” special-purpose solar filters and pinhole projectors will be handed out at the fest for safe viewing of the eclipse (while supplies last).
-The fest will also feature sun-themed giveaways, eclipse trivia and food specials at the Cafeteria.
+The fest will also feature sun-themed giveaways, eclipse trivia and Sodexo will offer solar eclipse specials at all their campus locations.
 Employees are encouraged to bring their own lawn chairs and picnic blankets.

 The eclipse begins at 11:50 a.m., but the party starts at 12:30 p.m.